 Assistant Professors: A. Lothian, I. Ramos

-Affiliate Associate Professors: H. Baer (German), J. Bianchini (History), F. Carpenter (Theatre), T. Chico (English), K. Coles ( English), C. Davis (Dance), C. Eades (French & Italian), J. Enoch (English), J. Farman (American Studies), L. Felbain (Theatre), L. Frederik Meer (Theatre), M. Geores (Geography), M. Grossman (Jewish Studies), C. Hanhardt (American Studies), S. Harley (African American Studies), S. Jelen (English), S. Khamis (Communication), M. Kleykamp (Sociology), J. Koser (Germanic Studies), L. Leslie (Family Science), M. Lindemann (English), C. Lyons (History), S. Madhavan (African American Studies), K. Marsh (Sociology), M. Mason (Languages, Literature and Culture), N. Mirabal (American Studies), Z. Nunes (English), R. Ontiveros (English), J. Park (Sociology), S. Parks (American Studies), M. Penrose (Spanish), R. Ray (Sociology), A. Rodriguez (Spanish & Portuguese), K. Rosemblatt (History), D. Sartorius (History), R. Shin (Counseling, Higher Education, and Special Education), M. Sies (American Studies), P. Williams-Forson (American Studies)
+Affiliate Associate Professors: H. Baer (German), J. Bianchini (History), F. Carpenter (Theatre), T. Chico (English), K. Coles ( English), C. Davis (Dance), Dwyer, S. (Philosophy), C. Eades (French & Italian), J. Enoch (English), J. Farman (American Studies), L. Felbain (Theatre), L. Frederik Meer (Theatre), M. Grossman (Jewish Studies), C. Hanhardt (American Studies), S. Harley (African American Studies), S. Jelen (English), S. Khamis (Communication), M. Kleykamp (Sociology), J. Koser (Germanic Studies), L. Leslie (Family Science), M. Lindemann (English), C. Lyons (History), S. Madhavan (African American Studies), K. Marsh (Sociology), M. Mason (Languages, Literature and Culture), N. Mirabal (American Studies), Z. Nunes (English), R. Ontiveros (English), J. Padios (American Studies), J. Park (Sociology), S. Parks (American Studies), M. Penrose (Spanish), R. Ray (Sociology), A. Rodriguez (Spanish & Portuguese), T. Sangaramoorthy (Anthropology), D. Sartorius (History), R. Shin (Counseling, Higher Education, and Special Education), M. Sies (American Studies), P. Williams-Forson (American Studies)

 Assistant Research Professors: L. Jensen (Aff Asst Res Prof) Professors Emeriti: E. Beck, A. Bolles, S. Kim, K. King, C. Moses, D. Rosenfelt